datacommonsorg/docsite/courseware/intro_data_science.md

 ## Feedback

 If you use any of this material, we would love to hear from you!
-Please send feedback to [courses@datacommons.org](mailto:courses@datacommons.org).
-If you end up finding any of this material useful and would like to be notified of updates, do drop us a line.
+Please [share feedback with this form](https://docs.google.com/forms/d/e/1FAIpQLScJTtNlIItT-uSPXI98WT6yNlavF-kf5JS0jMrCvJ9TPLmelg/viewform?resourcekey=0-icbp8ZymR520Rq-r4tEajQ).
+If you end up finding any of this material useful and would like to be notified of updates, do [drop us a line](https://docs.google.com/forms/d/e/1FAIpQLSeVCR95YOZ56ABsPwdH1tPAjjIeVDtisLF-8oDYlOxYmNZ7LQ/viewform)